hadley/adv-r/Functions.md

 rm(n, o)
 ```

-However, this can make for confusing code, and is generally best avoided.
+However, using the same name for functions and other objects will make for confusing code, and is generally best avoided.

 ### A fresh start